MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/install-app-guard.md

 networks prevent, detect, investigate, and respond to advanced threats.
 For more details about this platform, visit the [Microsoft Defender Advanced Threat Protection](https://www.microsoft.com/en-us/microsoft-365/windows/microsoft-defender-atp) page.
 Learn more about onboarding devices to this platform at [Onboard devices to the Microsoft Defender ATP service](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/onboard-configure).

+You can also configure Office ATP to work with Microsoft Defender ATP.
+Refer to [Integrate Office 365 ATP with Microsoft Defender ATP](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/integrate-office-365-ti-with-wdatp?view=o365-worldwide).

 ## Limitations